RichardLitt/burntfen.com/index.md

 However, that might be a while.
 For one, I don't want everything I do all day to be publicly on the internet, no matter how much I like Open Notebooks.
-So, instead, this microblog will be a solution to another problem; namely, keeping track of my thoughts when a commit on a time tracker won't do it, and when I don't have the effort to write a full blog.
-All of this is to say that you can expect a lot of microposts a couple of paragraphs long here.
+So, instead, this blog will be used to keep track of my thoughts when a commit on a time tracker won't do it, and when I don't have the effort to write a full blog on Wordpress.
+All of this is to say that you can expect a lot of posts a couple of paragraphs long here.
 If I stop at any point, someone remind me.
 I've written more information on my [About](about.html) page, but I doubt it'll actually be very helpful.
 By the way, I am [this